HVossi92/pomodoro/README.md

 # Pomodoro Timer

 A web-based Pomodoro Timer application built with Elixir, Phoenix, and LiveView.
 This application helps you implement the Pomodoro Technique - a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.
+This implementation will keep running, event after you close the tab, without any need for user accounts.

 ## Live Demo